rasterradio/Kumite/README.md

 ### A note on Jumping and Crouching

 *Kumite* has no Jumping or Crouching.
 This is not a title with an air game, overheads or combos, and ducking under and jumping over attacks are not necessary due to the stance blocking system.
-In low stance, the player will go lower to the ground, but not enough to avoid high attacks.
+In Low stance, the player will go lower to the ground, but not enough to avoid High attacks.
 Knockdowns may briefly launch the player into the air, but the effect is just for show.

 ## Attacks